ppy/osu-wiki/wiki/Tournaments/4DPT/2024/en.md

 2. Each Qualifier lobby can have a maximum of 16 partipants.
 3. Players are not allowed to ban any beatmaps in the Qualifiers.
 4. In the lobby, players will play through nine Qualifier beatmaps in the mod order of NM, HD, HR and DT.
-5. Players are to join their selected qualifiers lobby on time.
-In the event you are late to the lobby, you are allowed to reschedule to a later lobby.
+5. Players are expected to join their selected qualifiers lobby on time.
+In the event that a player is late to the lobby, the said player is allowed to reschedule to a later lobby.
 6. If said player joins their selected qualifiers lobby within the first run, they are allowed to play the remaining maps in the first run and the missed out maps as the second run.
 7. Between each map, players have **120 seconds** to ready up.
 8. An optional **120 seconds** break will be offered between the first and second run of the mappool.